-Note: The following opinion is a lightly-edited excerpt from the new fourth edition of Basics of California Law for LMFTs, LPCCs, and LCSWs.
-Emotional Support Animal (ESA) letters are discussed in one of the book’s new “Room for Debate” segments.
-To see Emma Jaegle’s counterargument supporting therapists writing ESA letters, get the book.
-For more on what’s in the new edition, which is updated to 2017 state law, click here.
+Note: The following opinion is a lightly-edited excerpt from the fourth edition of Basics of California Law for LMFTs, LPCCs, and LCSWs.
+Emotional Support Animal (ESA) letters are discussed in one of the book’s “Room for Debate” segments, alongside Emma Jaegle’s counterargument supporting therapists writing ESA letters.
+Note the update at the bottom of this post.

 Emotional Support Animal laws